This post may contain affiliate links which help support Zestuous.

-This recipe was inspired by chopped salads.
-With every bite, you’ll get the satisfaction of salty bacon, chicken sautéed in bacon fat, garlic, wheat pasta and a subtle creamy, cheesy sauce.
+With every bite, you’ll get the satisfaction of crispy bacon, chicken sautéed in bacon fat, garlic, pasta and a subtle creamy, silky sauce.

 - 4 slices bacon